BelalAEzzat/umami_prod/README.md

 9. Access the Umami interface from a browser by visiting `http://targetmachineIP:8080`.

-10. Log in using the provided credentials: Username - `admin`, Password - `umami`.
+10. Login using the provided credentials: Username - `admin`, Password - `umami`.

 11. Go to "Settings" > "Profile" and change the password to enhance security.